sabeenski/todoList-VanillaJS/README.md

 # ToDo List App | Vanilla JS

 ## Purpose
 Having worked with React/Redux for sometime, I wanted to do a refresher on my knowledge of Javascript.
-This is a simple todo App that covers the fundamental but important knowledge of DOM Manipulation.
+This is a simple todo App that covers the fundamental but important knowledge on DOM Manipulation.

 ## Features
 - Users can add their todo tasks.